telerik/blazor-docs/knowledge-base/treeview-disabled-readonly.md

 * Expand and collapse items;
 * Check and uncheck item checkboxes;
-* Select and unselect items.
+* Select and deselect items.

 How to enable and disable the TreeView conditionally and programmatically?